 Figure Out How Much You Can Borrow in Arkansas

-Different Arkansas counties have different lending limits for FHA mortgage loans, with $271,000 on the lower end of the range.
-Conventional loan limits are set at $417,000.
+FHA loan limits for single-family homes in all Arkansas counties are $331,760 for 2020.
+Conventional loan limits are set at $510,400 for 2020.
 Here's a listing by locality of FHA and conventional loan limits in Arkansas:

 Buying a Home in Arkansas: Learn from the Experts